 Actively screen anyone who enters the facility (staff, residents, visitors, contractors, etc.).
 Use a checklist, a web-based tool, or have a designated person ask direct questions.

 Establish a single entrance point (if possible) for all people entering the facility to ensure they are screened before entry.

 Staff who have COVID-19 symptoms should return home immediately (preferably not by public transit) or stay home if already there.
-If they develop symptoms at work, they need to put on a medical mask, and notify their supervisor.
-They should also contact their health care provider and local public health authority.
+If they develop symptoms at work, they need to put on a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask), and notify their supervisor.
+They should also contact their health care provider and local public health authority, if required.

 Symptoms may take up to 14 days to appear after exposure to COVID-19.
 Some people have mild or no symptoms.

 To support contact tracing efforts, record the names and contact information of all staff and visitors who enter the workplace.
 Make sure that privacy is protected, and that the information is stored securely for at least 30 days (or the duration specified in your jurisdiction).
 Contact information must be destroyed in a timely manner according to privacy laws.

 If a staff member tests positive for COVID-19 and the case is work-related, additional notifications may be required (e.g., the jurisdictional health and safety regulator and worker compensation board).
 Complete an incident report and begin an incident review.
 Assist public health with contact tracing to determine if any staff or residents were exposed to COVID-19.